simurgh9/simurgh9.github.io/raw/blog/daydreams_to_research.md

 Therein lies the rub of those who make the decision of picking out the different coin denominations.
 They have to make sure that they mint coins such that when looking for a change, a greedy algorithm can find a solution.
-Otherwise we face the unyielding knapsack problem.
+Otherwise, we face the unyielding knapsack problem.

 What about that rigours proof of the optimal number of coins needed to make any exact change (in US)?
 Here is a proof using moduli,